 Decreasing your environmental footprint.

-By choosing reusable surgical textile products you can increase the Green Credentials of your Trusts
+By choosing reusable surgical textile products you can increase the Green Credentials of your Trust.

 Elis Surgical Solutions provides the most effective reusable surgical textiles solution for you.

-Elis Surgical Solutions is committed to helping hospitals change many of their disposable surgical supplies to a reusable alternative.
+Elis Surgical Solutions is committed to helping hospitals improve sustainability by changing many of their disposable surgical supplies to a reusable alternative.
 Choosing reusable gowns instead of disposable alternatives decreases your environmental footprint.

 Our reprocessing facilities in Camberwell and Shrewsbury are designed with the environment in mind.
 To ensure we minimise our impact on the local community, we take into consideration the importance of: